 - Go to specified text-Find: [Ctrl]+F

-Grab your own copy of my Microsoft Word keyboard shortcut handouts to move, select, edit, and format at: TheSoftwarePro.com/Word.
+Grab your own copy of my Microsoft Word keyboard shortcut handouts for moving, selecting, editing, and formatting at TheSoftwarePro.com/Word.

 © Dawn Bjork, MCT, MOSM, CSP®, The Software Pro®